On quantum separation of variables beyond fundamental representations: Sklyanin's type construction of the SoV basis

 and let us denote by $\mathsf{k}_{1}$ and $\mathsf{k}_{2}$ the eigenvalues of $K\in \,\End(\mathbb{C}^{2})$, then:

-\begin{theorem} a) If the condition $\left( \ref{E-SOV}\right) $ are verified and $K\in \End( \mathbb{C}^{2})$ is any $2\times 2$ matrix non proportional to the identity, invertible\footnote{ We have introduced this requirement only to make easier the comparison with Theorem \ref{Second-basis}.
-In fact, the statement of the theorem holds also for non-invertible twist matrices, it is enough to remove the eigenvalue $\mathsf{k}_{1}$ from the definition of the covectors (\ref{D-left-eigenstates}) and (\ref {Gen-eigencovector-B}).} and satisfying the condition $ b\neq 0$, then the set of covectors $\langle $\textbf{h}$|_{Sk}\equiv \langle h_{1},...,h_{\mathsf{N}}|_{Sk}$, defined by:
+\begin{theorem} a) If the conditions in $\left( \ref{E-SOV}\right) $ are verified and $K\in \End( \mathbb{C}^{2})$ is any $2\times 2$ matrix not proportional to the identity, invertible\footnote{ We have introduced this requirement only to make easier the comparison with Theorem \ref{Second-basis}.
+In fact, the statement of the theorem holds also for non-invertible twist matrices, it is enough to remove the eigenvalue $\mathsf{k}_{1}$ from the definition of the co-vectors (\ref{D-left-eigenstates}) and (\ref {Gen-eigenco-vector-B}).} and satisfying the condition $ b\neq 0$, then the set of co-vectors $\langle $\textbf{h}$|_{Sk}\equiv \langle h_{1},...,h_{\mathsf{N}}|_{Sk}$, defined by: